Mapmark/100DaysOfCloud/Journey/003/Readme.md

 `Terraform init`

-The terraform init command is used to initalize a working directroy containing Terraform configuration files.
+The terraform init command is used to initialize a working directory containing Terraform configuration files.

 `Terraform plan`